meese-os/hexells/README.md

 Available parameters (within the `options` argument):

+- `powerPreference` The power preference to use when creating the WebGL context.
+Defaults to `"default"`
 - `brushRadius` The size of the brush to use, in pixels.
 Defaults to `16`
 - `stepPerFrame` The number of steps to take when generating and displaying each frame.
 Defaults to `1`
 - `timePerModel` The number of milliseconds to wait before generating and displaying a different model.
 Defaults to `20000`
 - `responsive` Whether or not to respond to input from the client.
 Defaults to `false`
-- `powerPreference` The power preference to use when creating the WebGL context.
-Defaults to `"default"`
+- `fps` The approximate number of frames per second to render.
+Defaults to `25`